codeep/ngx-livesearch/README.md

 # NgxLivesearch

-ngxlivesearch is an angular plugin which allows to prepopulate list of anything based on user's input.
+ngxlivesearch is an angular component which allows to prepopulate list of anything based on user's input.

 ### Demo